Wolf Conservation Expedition, Ethiopia

 - Bucket shower with hot water

-Personal equipment recommended
+Personal equipment required

 - Waterproof Goretex trousers and jacket